ismetdagli/HaX-CoNN/README.md

 sudo -H pip3 install -r requirements.txt
 ```

-If you are using different python3 versions than default python3 version coming with JetPack, please modify the default version as 3.6.9 on Xavier AGX and 3.8 on Orin AGX by using [update-alternatives](https://hackersandslackers.com/multiple-python-versions-ubuntu-20-04/)
+If you are using different python3 versions than default python3 version coming with JetPack, please modify the default version as 3.6.9 on Xavier AGX and 3.8.10 on Orin AGX by using [update-alternatives](https://hackersandslackers.com/multiple-python-versions-ubuntu-20-04/)

+### If the reviewer opts to remote access to our edge devices:

+We target NVIDIA Jetson boards since it has DLA and GPU.
+Moreover, DLA can be only programmed via TensorRT.
+For this reason, this artifact requires access to NVIDIA Xavier AGX and AGX Orin boards.
+So, as an remote access, we request reviewers to use AnyDesk.
+We understand reviewer's busy schedule and the remote access will be open to the reviewer anytime during the review progress.
+If the reviewer may face difficulties of connecting to the device(not common but may occur for first timers), the authors are kindly requested to connect with authors.

+AnyDesk id: TODO_ISMET
+AnyDesk password: TODO_ISMET

+Needed software for remote access: AnyDesk

 ## Starter Guide: